boots-edu/textbook/source/text/1-typescript/strings.md

 ## String Methods and operations

-There are several functions which we can use to operate on strings in Typescript.
+There are several functions which we can use to operate on strings in TypeScript.
 We will look at some of the most common ones briefly, but there are actually many more!

 ![](../../images/CISC181-Week%2013.jpg)